Shihab23033/Django-projects/README.md

 - All dependencies are listed in `Pipfile` and `Pipfile.lock`.
 - For any issues, check your MySQL server is running and credentials are correct.

 ## Project Structure
 - `todolist/` - Project settings and URLs
+- `todo/` - Main app (models, views, templates)
 - `manage.py` - Django management script

+---

+## Usage

+- The main page shows all active (not deleted) tasks.
+- Click "Show Delete History" to view deleted tasks.
+- On the delete history page, click "Restore" to bring a task back to the main list.

 ---